nimbella/docs/docs/file-stores.md

 As documented in the language-specific sections, each SDK provides your actions with basic operations to read and write data from a file store.
 When reading or writing files that could exceed a megabyte in size, an additional consideration applies.

 If the data originates in your application's front-end, rather than internally to the action, the data would have to be transferred between the front-end and the action in order to use the simpler methods.
 However, actions are limited to one megabyte of data in each direction.
 To avoid exceeding this limit, you can create a direct time-limited channel between your front-end (or you end users) and one of your file stores.
-This direct channel is called a _signed URL_ and it is, in fact, a URL in the `https:` scheme that can be used for data transfer _to_ a file in a file store (using `PUT`) or _from_ a file in a file store (using `GET`) or to delete a file (with `DELETE`).
+This direct channel is called a _signed URL_ and it is, in fact, a network URL that can be used for data transfer _to_ a file in a file store (using `PUT`) or _from_ a file in a file store (using `GET`) or to delete a file (with `DELETE`).

 Note that it is not necessary to create a signed URL to read from the web store since every file there has a permanent world-readable URL.